HeresJohnny5/100-days-of-code/log.md

 **Progress**: Unforutnately due to illness officially taken hold I had a short code day.
 I did however tinker w/ geo functionality found in Mongoose, dug into ES6 Destructuring and made some ground in Udacity's Promise course.

 **Thoughts**: While I didn't make much ground I did come across a great article on JavaScript Promises: [JavaScript Promises: An Introduction](https://developers.google.com/web/fundamentals/primers/promises).
 I plan on reading this article in full and working through Udacity's Promise course throughout the weekend, that I **Promise**.

+## Day 28: February 16, 2018

+**Progress**: I spent a little time today working on Node.js and MongoDB.
+I also started learning about [React](https://reactjs.org/) and started a new React course: [React 16 - The Complete Guide](https://www.udemy.com/react-the-complete-guide-incl-redux/).

+Some things I learned about React today:

+>React is a JavaScript library for building user interfaces.
+React apps are especially fast because you don't need wait for a server response to get a new page or render something new; React apps do not run on the server side, but in the browser.

+React apps use components when building user interfaces.
+Most web pages can be split up into components e.g. header, sidebar, headline, article, etc. This is especially useful because components can be built as self-contained pieces of code.
+This makes working in teams easier, creates more manageable code and creates reusable components.

+**Thoughts**: February is half over, which means I have to split up my time between continuing to learn about Node.js, MongDB and reading up on React.
+I spent some time today learning about React